-Amendments to comprehensive plan land use plan maps subsequent to the date of adoption noted on each map are not included in this Appendix.
+The maps in this appendix do not reflect amendments to comprehensive plan land use plan maps made subsequent to the date noted on each appendix map.

 Plan Updates and Amendments

 The comprehensive planning law requires that adopted comprehensive plans be reviewed and updated at least once every 10 years.
 County and local governments may choose to update the plan more frequently.
 While there is no limit on the number or frequency of amendments made to a comprehensive plan, the public participation, public hearing, and plan adoption procedures required for a full comprehensive plan also apply to plan amendments.